School of Pastoral Leadership in Nicaragua

 The curriculum is Christ-centered and biblical.
 Emphasis is placed upon evangelism and discipleship.
-Through the school of Pastoral leadership another major goal is to equip churches that are in need of Bibles, Christian tracts, Sunday School literature, Vacation Bible School literature and other discipleship training material.
+Through the school of Pastoral leadership another major goal is to equip churches that are in need of Bibles, Bible study resources and other discipleship training material.

 At it’s inception in June, 2008, of the 28 pastors enrolled in the first two classes only one of the 28 pastors who completed the work had a Study Bible.
 Only one had a Bible dictionary and only one had a commentary.
 About 50 percent of their wives did not own a Bible.
 Pastors often have to choose between providing food for their family or pursuing an education.
-As a result, UCM made the decision that all expenses that would deter a pastor from receiving training would be provided free of charge if funds are available.
+As a result, UCM made the decision that all classes including curriculum materials would be provided free of charge if funds are available.

 These two questions, "What would Jesus have me know" and "What would Jesus have me do" are the questions that stimulate and guide our teaching efforts.
 We are most concerned about growing disciples who can help duplicate in the lives of others "What Jesus would have us know and do."